 As the pandemic exacerbates the challenges our Army Families must face, AER will continue to step up to support them through their service.
-We were able to award 299 Families $440,587.70 in child care relief reimbursements in Phase 1 and are anticipating many more as we enter Phase 2.
+We were able to award 1354 Army Families nearly $2 million in child care relief reimbursements this year.

 Unfortunately, the deadline for NMFA has already passed as applications closed on May 14, 2021.
 The program has been set to notify those eligible for funds by December 15 in the form of email notifications and phone calls.
 If your Family is selected, you’ll be required to provide confirmation of military service, childcare receipts, proof of employment, and/or verification of school enrollment, depending on your situation.

 But if you missed the deadline, childcare assistance is still available year-round to Army, Air Force and Space Force Families through the relief societies.
 AER and AFAS are still providing assistance for childcare assistance any time of year – Just Ask.

 For Army Families impacted by COVID-19, AER continues to offer grants-only childcare assistance.
 This category of support is designed to help parents of school-aged children – 12 years of age or under – with unexpected childcare costs as a result of reduced capacity in Child Development Centers and Childcare Centers.
 To be eligible for AER childcare assistance, Spouses must be working or seeking a college degree or professional certification, reentering the workforce after being laid off due to COVID-19, or looking for work while the Soldier is deployed.